Bonus Chapters

 "From what?
 Military service?"

 "From being responsible for everything."
 The words came out more honestly than he had intended.
-"I have been managing my family's affairs since I was eighteen.
+"I have been managing my family's affairs for years.
 My father died young.
 I am accustomed to... taking charge."

 She sat back on her heels, studying him.
 "It must be exhausting.
 Always being the one who has to know what to do."